linuxhw/hw-probe/INSTALL.md

 ###### From AUR

-When using LiveCD you need to add `cow_spacesize=512M` boot option to have enough space.
+When using Live CD/USB you need to add `cow_spacesize=512M` boot option to have enough space.

 Install edid-decode dependency: